HCL-HUBL/ARRAN/README.md

  - Inclusion of variants on chrX

- - Generation of logs and plots for the different steps of the pipeline (PCA, Manhattan etc...)
+ - Generation of logs and plots for the different steps of the pipeline (PCA, Manhattan, QQplot...)

 ## Table of Contents